AndresPalacio/eligRules/rulesRepoService/README.md

 mvn spring-boot:run
 ```

 Browse to [http://localhost:8080/](http://localhost:8080) and find your route.

+Example:
+http://localhost:8080/rules will list all the rules in your collection.

 You can configure your route in application.properties with:

 ```server.port=8080```